dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.3.1b2

+### The misspelt climate-controller id
+`ClimateCtlSwitch` shipped as `Climate Contoller 2` until `0bc1969` corrected the display name -- and since the id was `f"Mod_{uid}_{self._name}"` at the time, that correction silently changed the id.
+Installations from before it still carry the misspelt entity, dead ever since and invisible until the migration began reporting what it could not map.
+The rule now matches both spellings; where the current id already exists, the leftover is removed.

+This is what the unmapped-id warning was for, and it found this on its first run in the field.

 ## v3.3.1b1

 ### The SMS id suffix is a name, not a counter